gsurrel/keepwn/README.md

 *Note: this tool performs network requests, but send only a fraction of the password hash, thus protecting your password.*

+# Overview

+1. KeePwn opens the database (as read-only),
+2. iterate over all entries,
+3. retrieve the password,
+4. hashes it,
+5. get the first chars of the hash to query the HIBP password API,
+6. check whether the remaining of the password hash is present in the API's response,
+7. prints to the terminal the result,

 # Usage

 ```console